kjamison/nemo/README.md

     * Lausanne450 ROIs are re-ordered to group subparcels of the original Desikan-Killiany gyral parcels
 * <code>FreeSurfer86-avg</code>, <code>FreeSurferSUIT111-avg</code>, <code>CocoMMP438-avg</code>, <code>CocoMMPsuit439-avg</code>: Same regions as -subj but defined as a single group-level MNI volume
     * Each subject parcellation was mode-dilated by 1mm, then we computed the mode across all subjects
+    * *These averaged atlases are deprecated, replaced by subject-specific versions*
 * <code>AAL</code>: 116-region Automated Anatomical Labeling atlas from [Tzourio-Mazoyer 2002](https://pubmed.ncbi.nlm.nih.gov/11771995/)
 * <code>AAL3</code>: 166-region AAL3v1 atlas from [Rolls 2020](https://pubmed.ncbi.nlm.nih.gov/31521825/).
     * Updated from AAL to include 30 high-resolution thalamic nuclei and 12 subcortical nuclei